LeToteTeam/unresponsys/readme.md

 - `mobile_number` - mobile number

 You can also create up to 80 custom fields (in the Responsys dashboard) which become `attr_accessor`

-There are a couple of other methods on the member

-- `deleted?` whether the member is receiving emails or not (cannot actually remove from table)
-- `list` returns the name of the list the member belongs to

 ### Save a member